AngelValentino/youtube-clone/README.md

 ## 📋 About

-Built with a strong focus on **responsiveness** and **accessibility**, this [YouTube Clone](https://youtube-clone1.pages.dev/) has been developed using **vanilla JavaScript** and a clean **modular architecture**.
+Built with a strong focus on **responsiveness** and **accessibility**, the current [YouTube Clone](https://youtube-clone1.pages.dev/) has been developed using **vanilla JavaScript** and a clean **modular architecture**.
 It thoughtfully combines procedural and functional programming techniques to keep the codebase simple, modular, and maintainable.
+Featuring videos containing information about Studio Ghibli movies.

 It replicates the core UI and UX components of YouTube’s homepage, including: